gast04/gast04.github.io/_posts/2021-03-06-Debugging-Android.md

 us the possibility to set a breakpoint on the symbol `__dl_notify_gdb_of_load`.
 This is hit whenever a library is loaded.
 So the same as the IDA feature.

-To achive a linker load with symbols the directory where `sysroot` points to needs to have the same tree structure as on the device/emulator:
+To achieve a linker load with symbols the directory where `sysroot` points to needs to have the same structure as on the device/emulator:
 ```
 android_libs
 └── system